biplobgauli/PoliceShooting/README.md

 ![1](https://github.com/biplobgauli/MSDS692/blob/main/16%20historical%20trend.PNG)

 # Obstacle
-One of the obstacles I see for the shooting trend now lowering is because the use of body cams has stayed the same throughout the years.
+One of the obstacles I see for the shooting trend not lowering is because the use of body cams has stayed the same throughout the years.
 Maybe use of body cams would encourage policemen from using appropriate level of action and deter form resolving to unnecessary shooting and violence.

 ![1](https://github.com/biplobgauli/MSDS692/blob/main/18%20obstacle.PNG)